carltongibson/problems-with-intercons/README.md

 InterCons had failed to resolve issues that had been **first identified in December 2021** — problems that had been immediately apparent.

-Once the cracking in the floor reached a certain point, they declared they were going to fix it.
+Once the cracking in the floor reached a certain point, they declared they were not going to fix it.
 The final payment of €15K remained pending throughout this period, representing about 2% of the total project cost.
 It seems clear they've decided that cost of making good the work isn't worth that.
 Hence the need to compile this case.